ryaan-anthony/slack-prs/README.md

 * Configure

-1. Copy `mongoid.yml.sample` to `mongoid.yml` and configure your database.
+1. Rename `mv mongoid.yml{.sample,}` and configure your database.
-2. Copy `secrets.yml.sample` to `secrets.yml` and add your username/passwords.
+2. Rename `mv secrets.yml{.sample,}` and add your username/passwords.
-3. Copy `stash-projects.yml.sample` to `stash-projects.yml` and add your projects.
+3. Rename `mv stash-projects.yml{.sample,}` and add your projects.
 4. Setup your projects:

 ```